- What precautions should I take while choosing for a pool builder to build my swimming pool?

 Above-ground pools can be installed in a matter of hours or a few days.

-An in-ground pool takes an average of 3 to 5 weeks depending on the complexity of the project.
-CHI offers guaranteed completion dates.
+An in-ground pool takes an average of 3 to 7 weeks depending on the complexity of the project.
+CHI offers guaranteed completion dates upon request.
 Anticipate a little dirt in your life during construction of an in-ground pool.

 A quality contractor can design a system with a lower dynamic head (flow loss due to friction) which will allow the use of a smaller pump.
 The contractor accomplishes this by using a larger pipe size and a minimal amount of fittings.
 The initial installation cost may be higher but the end result is a more energy efficient system.